It is a hereditary form of anemia, a condition in which there are not enough healthy blood cells to carry adequate oxygen throughout the body.

 - Sudden vision problems or unexplained numbness.

 Sickle cell disease is caused by a mutation in the gene that tells your body to make the red, iron-rich compound that gives blood its red color (hemoglobin).

-Hemoglobin allows red blood cells to carry oxygen from your lungs to all parts of your body.
+Hemoglobin allows red blood cells to carry oxygen to all body parts from your lungs.

 In sickle cell anemia, abnormal hemoglobin causes red blood cells to become stiff, sticky, and misshapen.